BAY COLONIES CHAPTER: Leveraging Partnerships to Increase Membership Value

 SUMMARY: The Central Indiana Chapter was looking for a unique way to re-engage lapsed members.
 The board discussed, determined, and voted on the top 10 reasons for lapsed members to renew.
 The board created postcards of those reasons to renew with the chapter and sent them to lapsed members.
 In total, 190 postcards were sent, and 38 members (20 percent) renewed.

-GREATER ATLANTA: Multipronged Engagement Strategy to Increase Membership
+GREATER ATLANTA CHAPTER: Multipronged Engagement Strategy to Increase Membership

 SUMMARY: To address the decline in membership, chapter leadership worked diligently on a marketing and engagement strategy.
 Chapter leaders redesigned the chapter’s website, highlighted the chapter’s value proposition, and connected chapter leaders with members and prospects.
 The strategy culminated in a chapter leadership roundtable and networking event.
 Through the chapter’s efforts, it gained one new sponsor, three new members, and 19 membership renewals.